jlukecarlson/PReTweet/README.md

 ##**README**

+#PReTweet
+PReTweet is a web application that uses crowdsourcing to determine how audiences will respond to a potential tweet.
+This project was created by Luke Carlson, Noah Shpak, Connor Swords, and Eli Brockett for the class [CrowdSourcing and Human Computation](http://crowdsourcing-class.org/) at UPenn.

+#Repository Explanation

 ___Data___ |
 - ***input.csv***
     - This file contains the information provided by crowdworkers.
 The five fields are _Name_, _ Humor_, _Appropriate_, _Grammar_, and _Tweet_.